 7. Most large developers will sell you promises in gated communities they do not plan to keep.
 Buy what you can see.

 8. If you buy a stand-alone house it will probably get robbed multiple times once it is furnished.
 Often, its better to buy in gated community.

 9. If you buy a condo chances are the building will go to shit because many fellow condo owners will not pay their dues on time.
 Closely assess common areas before you buy.

 10. Renting a property long-term as the landlord is not smart because the laws heavily favor the tenants and rental returns are generally cheap (not worth the hassle).
 I think renting to short-stay guests is better-easier-more profitable-less risky.

 11. You as a foreigner (gringo) are more likely to get scammed by another gringo than an Ecuadorian when buying property in Ecuador.
 Sorry, let the cat out of the bag on this one.
 Don’t trust someone just because they are from your home country (not good enough).

 12. If you don’t speak at least conversational Spanish you probably should not buy Ecuador property.
-What if a light fixture breaks?
-You don’t even know the word for it in Spanish, I don’t know how some people do it.
-When you rent you have the landlord to fall back on.
+A year ago my friend moved to Ecuador from Miami, she didn’t know the language and had to move back.
+I don’t know how some people do it.

 13. Noise will happen.
 Zoning laws suck and a disco could be put in the house next to you and there’s not much you could do about it.
 Best case scenario is there is just (one) annoying barking dog next door (all night).
 Easier to just move when renting.